Coding-Doctor-Omar/JOMI-Downloader/README.md

 by simply entering the URL for the video page.
 Note that this software is for educational purposes only.

 ## Installation
+If you are not interested in going over the details of local Python setup and would like to easily and quickly use JOMI Downloader, check the latest release [here](https://github.com/Coding-Doctor-Omar/JOMI-Downloader/releases/tag/v1.1.0).

+Otherwise, if you like to setup Python on your device and run the Python files directly, follow the 4 steps below:

 1. Make sure you have [Python](https://www.python.org/) installed on your computer.
 2. Make sure 'main.py', 'jomi_scraper.py', 'setup.py', and 'requirements.txt' are downloaded and in a common folder.
 3. Run 'setup.py' to automatically install the required dependencies for the software.